Are you eligible to apply for the Japanese Government Monbukagakusho (MEXT) Scholarship?

 Special thanks to the TranSenz supporters on Patreon, who help keep this site running through their generous contributions.
-Special thanks to newest Daimyo-level Patron, Isaac C. for your incredible generosity.
+Special thanks to Daimyo Supporters Pablo and Alessia, who generously pledge over $10 per month and everyone who has been supporting TranSenz for months or years!
+You can support this site on Patreon for as little as $1 (or equivalent in your currency) per month.
 Patreon supporters get early access to articles, discounts on coaching services/books, and priority responses to questions as my way of saying thanks.

-If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi in the comments below to let me know if you appreciate these posts and what, if anything, you found helpful.
-You can also find me on social media at the links at the top of this page, but to be honest, I am not on there often so the best way to reach me is in the comments!
+If you want to show your support but Patreon is out of reach, I’d appreciate it if you say hi in the comments below to let me know if you appreciate these posts and what you found helpful.

 Let me know in the comments below!